How to create a Delivery Model and upload via S3

 - an asterisk (*) can optionally be used to match any value (note: a maximum of three wildcard fields are supported

 3. Creating the Manifest File: The manifest file is a .json file with the below format.
 The model predictions object includes a list of S3 paths to all prediction files (previous step) associated with this model version.
 The files live under the following path: s3://beeswax-data-<region>/bid_models/<buzz key>/.
 The metadata.fields object contains a list of feature fields that are included in this model version and, optionally, the fields which contain wildcards.
 A sample manifest can be downloaded here.

-Important Note: When creating the Prediction File you should assure that each row is mutually exclusive in criteria.
-If multiple rows could be matched on a given auction delivery may not match your expectations.
+Note: When creating the Prediction File you should assure that each row is mutually exclusive in criteria.
+If multiple rows could be matched to a given auction, then delivery may not match your expectations.